seanbaxter/circle/new-circle/README.md

 }
 ```

 The Circle transform is a single shot.
 Just slice the tuple with the tuple slice operator `.[begin:end:step]`.
-That creates a pack, and the locus of expansion is outside the call to f.
+That creates a pack.
+The locus of expansion is outside the call to f.
 The tuple subscript and slice operators are pretty sophisticated.
-If your type opts into the language's tuple extension points, by providing partial specializations of `std::tuple_size` and `std::tuple_element`, then the compiler performs argument-dependent lookup for a get function, and uses that.
+If your type opts into the language's tuple extension points, by providing partial specializations of `std::tuple_size` and `std::tuple_element`, the compiler will perform argument-dependent lookup for a `get` function and use that.
 Otherwise, it yields up the collection of non-static public data members of the class object.
 This is modeled on the behavior of structured bindings.

-While it's good that we can implement the extension points, to integrate with existing code that is written using `get` access, it does mean that our tuple will compile slowly!
+It's good that we can implement the extension points to integrate with existing code that is written using `get` access.
+But it does mean that our tuple will compile a bit more slowly!
 The compiler will instantiate a getter function template for every index probed, for every tuple argument type.
 Our getter is trivial: it just returns the I'th data member.
 The [Circle tuple](#the-circle-tuple) implementation will achieve both our goals: adherence to the expected tuple interface with `get`, but also high performance access with `.[]`.

 ## The hard tuple